Phil-Hunt/Python-Cybersecutiy-Scripts/README.md

 # Python-Cybersecutiy-Scripts
-Python programs/scripts to help in automating and assisting cyber security common cybersecurity tasks
+Python programs/scripts to help in automating and assisting cyber security common tasks